Pyroxenium/Basalt/docs/home/Quick-Start.md

 --> Create the first frame.
-Please note that Basalt needs at least one active "non-parent" frame to properly supply events --> When Basalt#createFrame makes use of unique identifiers (commonly referred to as UIDs), meaning that the supplied value must be UNIQUE
+Please note that Basalt needs at least one active "non-parent" frame to properly supply events --> When Basalt#createFrame makes use of unique identifiers (commonly referred to as UIDs), meaning that the supplied value must be UNIQUE local mainFrame = basalt.createFrame("mainFrame")
---> If the supplied UID is ambiguous, Basalt#createFrame returns a nil value local mainFrame = basalt.createFrame("mainFrame")

 --> Show the frame to the user